seattle-javascript-401d7/rest_api/skelton/README.md

 * TERM 4: command line.
 Use HTTPie to enter database commands: http POST localhost:3030/api/(route).
 Route can be either pants or shoes.

 ### Alternative use
+If you'd like to use the Angular interface, do the following:
+* Leave Terminals 1-3 open
+* In a fourth terminal change directories to the /lib directory
+* In the lib directory type ``` node client-server ```
+* The terminal should respond with "client server up on 5000"
-Rather than using Terminal 4 to add, edit, or delete shoes or pants, enter localhost:3030 in your browser URL bar.
-The Angular framework instantly updates the database.
+* Enter localhost:5000 in your browser URL bar.
+The Angular framework instantly updates the database when you add, update or delete an entry.

 ### Data entry
 * Pants Schema: